-Since joining a fraternity or sorority is a lifelong commitment, and there is an expense associated with membership, it should be a joint decision between student and parent.
+Since joining a fraternity or sorority is a lifelong commitment and there is an expense associated with membership, there should be a discussion about membership between student and parent.
 Consider sitting down with your son or daughter and research all of the organizations that are available to join.
 Utilizing local chapter and national websites is a great, convenient way to gather information.
 Feel free to contact students who are currently involved and their parents and ask them about their experience.
 In most cases, both students and parents will speak candidly about their fraternity or sorority involvement.

 I am not Greek, how can I learn more about it?